 Steven Hutton is a third-generation nurseryman and the past President & CEO of the Conard-Pyle Company/Star Roses & Plants.
 He served many years as President of the National Association of Plant Patent Owners and was a member of the Board of the Wholesale Nursery Growers of America and a member of the International Plant Propagators’ Society.
 He is also a member of the Board of Trustees of Longwood Gardens, one of the world’s premier public gardens.

-Steven was first elected President of CIOPORA during the AGM 2017 and has been recently reelected by the overwhelming majority of votes for the second three-year term (2020 - 2023).
-Since assuming the position of CIOPORA President in 2017, Steve has been successfully working on expanding CIOPORA’s outreach within the horticultural sector in his native USA and beyond.
+Steven was President of CIOPORA for 6 years (2017 - 2023) and had successfully worked on expanding CIOPORA’s outreach within the horticultural sector in his native USA and beyond.
 He has contributed tremendously to building CIOPORA’s relationships with the U.S. Government, including USPTO and USDA, and representation of CIOPORA members’ interests before competent authorities worldwide.

 Chair Crop Section Cut Flowers

-Ingrid Slangen is the Head of IP & Legal Affairs at Selecta one, Germany.
+Ingrid Slangen is the Director of IP & Legal Affairs at Selecta one, Germany.
 Originally an English/Spanish translator by trade, during her career at Selecta, Ingrid has gathered extensive expertise in legal and plant IP matters.
-For over 15 years she has been working for Selecta, a world-leading breeder, producer, and marketer of asexually propagated ornamental plants with headquarters in Stuttgart, Germany.
-As a Head of IP & Legal Affairs at Selecta, Ingrid is responsible for managing the company’s global IP portfolio as well as all licensing, contractual, and legal affairs.
+For over 18 years she has been working for Selecta, a world-leading breeder, producer, and marketer of asexually propagated ornamental plants with headquarters in Stuttgart, Germany.
+As a Director of IP & Legal Affairs at Selecta, Ingrid is responsible for managing the company’s global IP portfolio as well as all licensing, contractual, and legal affairs.
 Right from the beginning, Ingrid represented Selecta in CIOPORA and became the Chair of the CIOPORA Crop Section Gypsophila (now, Cut Flowers) in 2013.
-In this position, Ingrid participated as an observer in many Board meetings and supports CIOPORA pro bono, including the representation of CIOPORA at the EU/CPVO.
+In this position, Ingrid participated as an observer in many Board meetings before becoming an official Board member in 2020, and supports CIOPORA pro bono, including the representation of CIOPORA at the EU/CPVO.